-The use of a site for the production of energy utilizing methods that do not involve the oxidation, combustion, of fission of primary materials.
+The use of a site for the production of energy utilizing methods that do not involve the oxidation, combustion, or fission of primary materials.
 Typical uses include solar collector fields, geothermal energy installations, or water-powered mills or generating facilities.

-a.
+b.
 Amateur Radio Tower

-A Structure(s) for the transmission of broadcasting of electromagnetic signals by FCC licensed Amateur Radio operators.
+A structure(s) for the transmission or broadcasting of electromagnetic signals by FCC licensed Amateur Radio operators.

-b.
+c.
 Communications Tower